yuenherny/xai-rpa/README.md

-# Robotic Process Automation for Python
+# Robotic Process Automation for Xircuits
 This component library is for developers to use Xircuits with Python's open source RPA packages.

 **Note: This is a work in progress at the moment.
 Some RPA functionalities might not be supported.**